zpeters/md-advanced-tables/docs/formulas.md

 Since our sum function provided a single cell as its output, and the destination is also a single cell, we will say that the arity matches.
-If we used a function that output a row of data, but attempted to put the result in a single cell, there would be an arity mismatch, and evaluating the formula would fail.
+If we used a function that outputs a row of data, but attempted to put the result in a single cell, there would be an arity mismatch, and evaluating the formula would fail.
 Similarly, if the function provided a single cell of output and we attempted to put it in a range, the evaluation would fail.